 You need not need alcohol to have a festive holiday party-perhaps.
 If you substitute alcohol with other beverages, the end may very well justify the means.
 Not only will an employer save money on excessive costs relating to alcoholic distribution but, so too, an employer will save on potential future legal fees, damages and insurance hikes in the event of an injury to either an employee or third-party.
 Still, the Society for Human Resource Management reports that a majority of organizations( almost 59%) will be serving alcohol at these events.
 If you must do this, provide drink tickets so as to establish a maximum number of drinks per person, have a bartender and offer only a cash bar.

-In Party Smart( Part 2) I will further examine the potential liabilities associated with holiday parties as they concern both liabilities from alcoholic consumption and sexual harassment.
+In Party Smart( Part 2) I will further examine the potential liabilities associated with holiday parties as they concern both liabilities from alcohol consumption and sexual harassment.
 Contact the Katz Law Group at 508-480-8202 for guidance on how to make your holiday party work smarter.